the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 </Provider>
 ```

-(Hint: the `.from()` and `.map()` methods on the inline prop can be chained!)
+(Hint: the `.from()` and `.map()` methods on the inline-prop can be chained!)

-Don't over-rely on this inline props any more than on render props though - it is intended for inlining simple stuff.
-For more advanced scenarios, use Higher-Order Components and Hooks.

-## Combining inline props
+## Combining inline-props

 Sometimes, you want to combine multiple props.
 For example, when a `<User />` component passes the number of articles read, and a `<Blog />` component provides the total number of articles, you may want to substract one from the other to indicate how many unread articles there are.
-With render props, you would write:
+With render-props, you would write:

 ```javascript
 <User>